n6ai/minze/docs/guide/components/templating.md

 **Example**

 ::: tip
-You can get started without even declaring any properties, it still will be a valid component.
+You can get started without even declaring any properties, it's still a valid component.
 :::

 ```js